Financial considerations to make when starting a business

 - Individual (or "solo") 401(k)

-The type of retirement plan that your business should establish depends on your specific circumstances.
-Your financial advisor can work with you and your tax professional to explore your options and consider the details of each plan.
+The type of retirement plan that your business establishes depends on your specific circumstances.
+Your Ameriprise financial advisor can work with you and your tax professional to explore your options and consider the details of each plan.
 Bear in mind that if your business has employees, you may have to provide coverage for them as well.
 (Note that you may qualify for a tax credit of up to $500 for the costs associated with establishing and administering such a plan.)

-It’s important to be prepared for the unexpected.
+When you’re taking into account all the financial considerations of starting a business, it’s important to be prepared for the unexpected.
 Properly insuring your business can help mitigate many common risks that could otherwise threaten your business.